-TYSYS is a credit card processor that offers payment processing, merchant and payment services.
-TYSYS offers solutions for different industries, such as restaurant or retail POS, as well as different payment methods, security tools and payment products.
+TYSYS is a credit card processor that offers payment processing, merchant, and payment services.
+TYSYS offers solutions for different industries, such as a restaurant or retail POS, as well as different payment methods, security tools, and payment products.
 It also offers customized pricing based on business size.

 What are ISOs/MSP?

-When a business owner applies for a merchant account, a credit card processor, ISO, or MSP are party to the agreement.
+When a business owner applies for a merchant account, a credit card processor, ISO, or MSP are parties to the agreement.